apollographql/apollo-client-nextjs/RFC.md

 # The React Server Component & "SSR with Suspense" story

-> This RFC accompanies the release of a `@apollo/experimental-nextjs-app-support` package, which is created to supplement the `@apollo/client` package and add primitives to support Reach Server Components and SSR in the Next.js `app` directory.
+> This RFC accompanies the release of a `@apollo/experimental-nextjs-app-support` package, which is created to supplement the `@apollo/client` package and add primitives to support React Server Components and SSR in the Next.js `app` directory.
 Please also see the full package README at the [repository](https://github.com/apollographql/apollo-client-nextjs).

 ## Introduction: What are React Server Components?